vbocan/voltcraft-energy-analyzer/README.md

 [...]
 ```

 *This is my first foray into the Rust programming language.
-To the best of my knowledge, the code I've written is idiomatic.
-As I delve more into the Rust ecosystem, I am going to refine the code in this repository.*
+To the best of my knowledge, the code I've written is idiomatic, but as I delve more into the Rust ecosystem, I am going to refine the code in this repository.*
 **Valer Bocan, PhD, CSSLP**